go-mesquite/Mesquite/README.md

 - [ ] Statfiles
 - [ ] Config for running in dev, prod ect.
 - [ ] Hot reload
+- [ ] HTTP/2 Send multiple assets to the client during the first request?
+Can we get this when compiling the templates?
 - [ ] SQL database wrapper (without cgo)
 - [ ] User input (Forms/CSRF)
 - [ ] Authentication